SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/02-AST.md

 #### Storing Properties

 Some manipulations require storing meta-data associated to AST nodes.
 Pharo ASTs provide a set of messages for storing arbitrary properties inside a node.
 Properties stored in a node are indexed by a key, following the API of Pharo dictionaries.

 - `aNode propertyAt: aKey put: anObject`: inserts `anObject` at `aKey`, overriding existing values at `aKey`.
-- `aNode hasProperty: aKey`: returns a boolean indicting if the node contains a property indexed by `aKey`.
+- `aNode hasProperty: aKey`: returns a boolean indicating if the node contains a property indexed by `aKey`.
 - `aNode propertyAt: aKey`: returns the value associated with `aKey`.
 If `aKey` is not found, fails with an exception.
 - `aNode propertyAt: aKey ifAbsent: aBlock`: returns the value associated with `aKey`.
-If `aKey` is not found, evaluates the block and returns its value.
+If `aKey` is not found, evaluate the block and return its value.
 - `aNode propertyAt: aKey ifAbsentPut: aBlock`: returns the value associated with `aKey`.
-If `aKey` is not found, evaluates the block, inserts the value of the block at `aKey` and returns the value.
+If `aKey` is not found, evaluate the block, insert the value of the block at `aKey`, and return the value.
 - `aNode propertyAt: aKey ifPresent: aPresentBlock ifAbsent: anAbsentBlock`: Searches for the value associated with `aKey`.
-If `aKey` is found, evaluates `aPresentBlock` with its value.
-If `aKey` is not found, evaluates the block and returns its value.
+If `aKey` is found, evaluate `aPresentBlock` with its value.
+If `aKey` is not found, evaluate the block and return its value.
 - `aNode removeProperty: aKey`: removes the property at `aKey`.
 If `aKey` is not found, fails with an exception.
 - `aNode removeProperty: aKey ifAbsent: aBlock`: removes the property at `aKey`.
-If `aKey` is not found, evaluates the block and returns its value.
+If `aKey` is not found, evaluate the block, and return its value.

 #### Testing Methods

-ASTs provide a testing protocol that can be useful for small applications and writing unit tests.
+ASTs provide a testing protocol that is useful for small applications and writing unit tests.
 All ASTs answer the messages `isXXX` with a boolean `true` or `false`.
 A first set of methods allow us to ask a node if it is of a specified type: